 Of course, you have tried to power through that last half hour of a long drive or be seriously jonesing for coffee on an early morning commute.
 However, you should always recognize when you’re too tired to drive and don’t get behind the wheel.

 No choice but to drive?
 There are some strategies you can use to help keep yourself awake.

 Call someone.
 Talking to someone will get your mind engaged and focused as well as making the ride go faster because your interest is up.
 Use your Bluetooth and call a friend, or if there are people in the backseat, start up a conversation.

 Use the built-in safety systems in your car.
 Many cars offer features designed to keep you safe on the road with a little extra oomph when you are driving.
-These include lane departure warning and lane keep assist to help you stay in the lane as well as forward collision alert to avoid rear-ending the car in front of you.
+These include lane departure warning and lane keep assist to help you stay in the lane as well as forward collision alert to avoid a t-bone collision accident or rear-ending the car in front of you.